Fluctuations in the Aztec diamonds via a space-like maximal surface in Minkowski 3-space: T-embeddings and origami maps of Aztec diamonds

 Let~$n\ge 1$ be a positive integer and consider the square grid $(\Z+\tfrac{1}{2})^2$ with vertices having half-integer coordinates.
 We define~$A_{n+1}$, the \emph{Aztec diamond} of size~$n+1$ to be a subgraph of this square grid formed by vertices~$(p,q)\in(\Z+\tfrac{1}{2})^2$ such that~$|p|+|q|\le n+1$.
 Independently of the parity of~$n$, we assume that the north-east ($p+q=n+1$) and south-west ($p+q=-n-1$) boundaries of~$A_{n+1}$ are composed of black vertices (while the north-west and south-east boundaries are composed of white ones); see~Fig.~\ref{fig:A-reduction}.
 We consider the homogeneous dimer model on~$A_{n+1}$, each edge has weight~$1$.

-It is well known that correlation functions of the dimer model remain invariant under the following transforms (e.g., see~\cite[Fig.~1]{KLRR} or Fig.~\ref{fig:A-update} below): \begin{itemize} \item contraction of a vertex of degree~$2$ (if the two edge weights are equal to each other); \item merging of parallel edges, the new edge weight is equal to the sum of initial ones; \item gauge transformations, which amount to a simultaneous multiplication of weights of all edges adjacent to a given vertex by the same factor; \item the so-called urban renewal move. \end{itemize} Let~$A'_{n+1}$, the \emph{reduced Aztec diamond} of size~$n\!+\!1$, be obtained from~$A_{n+1}$ by the following sequence of moves (see Fig.~\ref{fig:A-reduction}): \begin{enumerate} \item contract the vertices~$(p,q)$ of~$A_{n+1}$ with~$p+q=n$, call~$w_{NE}$ the new (white) vertex;
+It is well known that correlation functions of the dimer model remain invariant under the following transforms (e.g., see~\cite[Fig.~1]{KLRR} or Fig.~\ref{fig:A-update} below): \begin{itemize} \item contraction of a vertex of degree~$2$ (if the two edge weights are equal to each other); \item merging of parallel edges, the new edge weight is equal to the sum of initial ones; \item gauge transformations, which amount to a simultaneous multiplication of weights of all edges adjacent to a given vertex by the same factor; \item the so-called urban renewal move {(see Fig.~\ref{fig:urbanrenewal})}. \end{itemize}

+Let~$A'_{n+1}$, the \emph{reduced Aztec diamond} of size~$n\!+\!1$, be obtained from~$A_{n+1}$ by the following sequence of moves (see Fig.~\ref{fig:A-reduction}): \begin{enumerate} \item contract the vertices~$(p,q)$ of~$A_{n+1}$ with~$p+q=n+1$, call~$w_{NE}$ the new (white) vertex;

-contract the vertices~$(p,q)$ of~$A_{n+1}$ with~$p+q=-n$ to a new vertex~$w_{SW}$;
+contract the vertices~$(p,q)$ of~$A_{n+1}$ with~$p+q=-(n+1)$ to a new vertex~$w_{SW}$;

-\item similarly, contract the vertices~$(p,q)$ of~$A_{n+1}$ with~$q-p=\pm n$ to new vertices~$b_{NW}$,~$b_{SE}$;
+\item similarly, contract the vertices~$(p,q)$ of~$A_{n+1}$ with~$q-p=\pm (n+1)$ to new vertices~$b_{NW}$,~$b_{SE}$;

 \item merge pairwise all the $4n$ pairs of parallel edges obtained during the first two steps.

 \end{enumerate} By construction, the reduced Aztec diamond~$A_{n+1}'$ is composed of~$A_{n-1}$ and four additional `boundary' vertices~$w_{NE}$, $b_{NW}$, $w_{SW}$ and~$b_{SE}$, which can be thought of as located at positions~$(\pm n,\pm n)$.
 The vertex~$w_{NE}$ is connected to all vertices on the north-east boundary of~$A_{n-1}$ as well as to~$b_{NW}$ and~$b_{SE}$ (and similarly for other boundary vertices).
 All edges of~$A_{n+1}'$ adjacent to boundary vertices have weight~$2$ while all other edges keep weight~$1$.